 Drug metabolism and elimination vary with age and depend on the substrate or drug, but most drugs, and most notably phenytoin, barbiturates, analgesics, and cardiac glycosides, have plasma half-lives 2 to 3 times longer in neonates than in adults.

 The cytochrome P-450 (CYP450) enzyme system in the small bowel and liver is the most important known system for drug metabolism.
 CYP450 enzymes inactivate drugs via

-Phase I activity is reduced in neonates, increases progressively during the first 6 mo of life, exceeds adult rates by the first few years for some drugs, slows during adolescence, and usually attains adult rates by late puberty.
-However, adult rates of metabolism may be achieved for some drugs (eg, barbiturates, phenytoin) 2 to 4 wk postnatally.
+Phase I metabolism activity is reduced in neonates, increases progressively during the first 6 months of life, exceeds adult rates by the first few years for some drugs, slows during adolescence, and usually attains adult rates by late puberty.
+However, adult rates of metabolism may be achieved for some drugs (eg, barbiturates, phenytoin) 2 to 4 weeks postnatally.
 CYP450 activity can also be induced (reducing drug concentrations and effect) or inhibited (augmenting concentrations and effect) by coadministered drugs.
 These drug interactions may lead to drug toxicity when CYP450 activity is inhibited or an inadequate drug level when CYP450 activity is induced.
+Diet may also affect development of CYP450 activity in children (1 Metabolism and elimination reference Pharmacokinetics refers to the processes of drug absorption, distribution, metabolism, and elimination.
+There are important age-related variations in pharmacokinetics.
+Absorption from the gastrointestinal... read more ).
 Kidneys, lungs, and skin also play a role in the metabolism of some drugs, as do intestinal drug-metabolizing enzymes in neonates.